What is Stress?

 Stress Due To Work and Fatigue

 Another common type of stress and probably the most prevalent.
-This one though does not happen in an instant, but rather builds up over time.
-When you are spending too much time working or forced to deal with excessive amount of work, then it can take its toll on your body.
+This one though does not happen in an instant but rather builds up over time.
+When you are spending too much time working or forced to deal with the excessive amount of work, then it can take its toll on your body.
 To deal with work stress, you need to make sure you have enough rest and relaxation in between so your body can recover from the tremendous amount of work.
 There are relaxation methods that you can apply in order to find relief from stress.

 B Stress Complex Caps

-Vitamin supplements are a good source for controlling stress and B Stress Complex is a natural supplement made from high potency B-Complex vitamins.
+Vitamin supplements are a good source for controlling stress and B Stress Complex is a natural supplement made with high potency B-Complex vitamins.
 It is yeast-free and well tolerated by most highly allergic individuals.No tags for this post.